yokall/home-ansible/README.md

 Ran `ansible-playbook -i inventory/hosts.ini playbooks/add_user.yml -e 'ansible_user=root'`

 > **Note:** The ansible_user extra variable is only required if the remote user has not been created yet.

+## Install pi-hole

+Install or update Pi-Hole

+Ran `ansible-playbook -i inventory/hosts.ini playbooks/install_pihole.yml`

+## Devices with Static IPs

+For a list of devices with static IPs, see [Devices with Static IPs](devices.md).